pkoretic/csDefault/README.md

 (If you want to see it in action download as zip/tar and run demo.html - csTransPie.css and PIE.htc are part of cssTransPie, other part is jqtransform)

-(Project will be set up completly in a week or two)
+(Project will be set up completely in a week or two)

 All suggestions are welcome.